hnbeck/NikosophyWeb/content/home/projects.md

 # Add or remove as many filters (`[[filter]]` instances) as you like.
 # Use "*" tag to show all projects or an existing tag prefixed with "." to filter by specific tag.
 # To remove toolbar, delete/comment all instances of `[[filter]]` below.

 [[filter]]
   name = "All"
   tag = "*"

 [[filter]]
-  name = "Klicke&Handle"
+  name = "Klicke & Handle"
   tag = ".ClickAction"

 [[filter]]
-  name = "Klicke&Beobachte"
+  name = "Klicke & Beobachte"
   tag = ".ClickObserve"

 +++